Courses

 MSE 498/599: Superconductivity

-Professors Charles Marcus and Mo Chen / Spring 2025
+Professor Charles Marcus and Professor Mo Chen / Spring 2026

 Origins and basic postulates of quantum mechanics, solutions to single-particle problems, angular momentum and hydrogenic wave functions, matrix methods, perturbation theory, variational methods.